 H.2.4.8 SNPN List with AAA connectivity to 5GC IE

-The SNPN List with AAA connectivity to 5GC information element is used by the WLAN to indicate the SNPNs that can provide UE authentication for NSWO in 5GS as specified in annex S of 3GPP TS 33.501 [78].
+The SNPN List with AAA connectivity to 5GC information element is used by the WLAN to indicate the SNPNs that can provide UE authentication for 5G NSWO as specified in annex S of 3GPP TS 33.501 [78].

 The SNPN List with AAA 5G connectivity to 5GC information element is type 6 information element of format TLV-E according to 3GPP TS 24.007 [48] and is coded as shown in figure H.2.4.X-1.
 The SNPN List with AAA connectivity to 5GC information element optionally includes: